Product Name:

 Antibody Dilution Recommended: 2 µg/ml for immunoblotting

-Antibody Potency: Medium immunoreactivity of a target-sized protein by Western blotting in A431 cells.
+Antibody Potency: Strong immunoreactivity of a target-sized protein by Western blotting in MCF7 cells that are serum-starved.
 Very strong immunoreactivity with immunogen peptide on dot blots.